kubeshop/testkube/docs/docs/integrations/authentication/oauth-ui.md

-# OAuth for UI
+# OAuth for Testkube Dashboard

-Testkube doesn't provide a separate user/role management system to protect access to its UI.
+Testkube doesn't provide a separate user/role management system to protect access to its Dashboard.
 Users can configure and OAuth based authentication module using Testkube Helm chart parameters.
-Testkube can automatically create an OAuth2-Proxy service and deployment integrated with GitHub, as well as properly configure Kubernetes Nginx Ingress Controller and create required ingresses.
+Testkube can automatically create an OAuth2-Proxy service and deployment integrated with GitHub, as well as properly configure Kubernetes NGINX Ingress Controller and create required ingresses.

-## **Provide Parameters for UI and API Ingresses**
+## Provide Parameters for Dashboard and API Ingresses

-### **API Ingress**
+### API Ingress

 Pass values to Testkube Helm chart during installation or upgrade (they are empty by default).
 Pay attention to the usage of the scheme (http or https) in URIs.